- Alternative Energy

 There are those that suggest global warming is a hoax... what is your position on the environment?

-I am a supporter of maintaining the beautiful green-space in our country.
-It is important to set aside funding to support and maintain our coasts, our forests and our nations water resources.
-President Trump has written a number of potentially harmful EO's recently including one that removes Obama era restrictions concerning the dumping of hazardous wastes from coal mines into our water.
-I contend that his motives are questionable.
-When the decisions made by the Trump administration clearly benefit "corporate America", then those decisions must be questioned.
-The environment is a gift, from God, to the people.
-I believe we have a duty to preserve it.
+I support implementing procedures and regulations that protect our environment.
+It is important to set aside funding to support and maintain our air, our coasts, our green space and forests as well as our water resources including ground water.
+The environment is a gift, from God, to the people and I believe we have a duty to preserve it and protect it.
 I am not anti-development... but I am pro-people and pro-environment.

 What is your position on the GOP efforts to repeal and replace Obamacare?

 I have made a number of detailed statements on this issue in the last few weeks or so and my position remains unchanged.
 The GOP, under the leadership of President Trump, is clearly moving forward with their agenda to undermine everything that was achieved under the previous administration including the so-called repeal of the Affordable Care Act.

 What the GOP has presented in terms of a replacement, will actually cost 24 million Americans, their healthcare coverage.
 In many cases that loss will be catastrophic.

 I'm deeply angered that members of our government are following a political course at the expense of those that daily depend upon having access to life-sustaining medical care!